How To Use An Air Purifier Correctly & Effectively

 3. Keep Windows And Doors Closed

-In order to use an air purifier effectively, you will need to make sure all windows and doors are shut tight.
-Also, seal any leakage or gaps on drafty windows with a sealing strip.
-This is to prevent purified clean air from escaping and outside airborne pollutants from coming in.
-Otherwise, healthy indoor air can never achieve as the air purifier will have to run indefinitely to clean the air.
+To use an air purifier effectively, you must ensure all windows and doors are shut tight.
+While at it, seal any leakage or gaps on drafty windows with a sealing strip.
+Doing so prevents purified clean air from escaping and outside airborne pollutants from coming in.
+Otherwise, healthy indoor air can never achieve as the air cleaner will have to run indefinitely.

-Air purifier filters require schedule cleaning or replacing to prevent it from being clogged with contaminants.
-For permanent/ washable pre-filter, use a vacuum cleaner attached with a soft brush head, gently vacuum it without applying pressure to the mesh.
-For stains that are hard to remove, you can use lukewarm water and gently rinse it off.
-Leave it air dry for a couple of hours before installing back the filter.
+For optimal air cleaning performance, air purifier filters require scheduled cleaning or replacement to prevent clogging.
+For permanent/ washable pre-filter, use a vacuum cleaner attached to a soft brush head and gently vacuum it without applying pressure to the mesh.
+For stains that are hard to remove, you can use lukewarm water and gently rinse them.
+Leave it air-dry for a couple of hours before reinstalling the filter.
 We recommend cleaning the pre-filter every 2 weeks or when there is a dip in the performance.

-For other non-cleanable filters like HEPA and carbon filters, replace them according to the interval time or when the filter change indicator light lit.
-After replacing the filter, remember to reset the filter indicator.
-Do not attempt to clean the filter as it may permanently damage the dense fibrous materials.
-Above all else, read and follow the manufacturer’s instructional manual on how to maintain the air purifier.
+For other non-cleanable filters like HEPA and carbon filters, replace them according to the interval time or when the filter change indicator light is lit.
+After replacing the filter, remember to reset the filter indicator so you will know when to make the following change.
+Do not attempt to clean the filter, as it may permanently damage the dense fibrous materials.
+Above all else, read and follow the manufacturer’s instructional manual on maintaining the air purifier.

 5. Clean The Air Purifier’s Sensor

-Air purifiers that come with a built-in air quality sensor need to be clean periodically.
-The sensor monitor and send accurate data to the device for autonomous features.
-You can easily clean the sensor lens dust with a cotton swab or microfiber cloth.
-Do this monthly or when the air purifier inaccurately/ fails to detect the rises of nearby pollutants in the air.
+Air purifiers with built-in air quality sensors need to be cleaned periodically.
+Doing so allows the sensor to monitor and send accurate data to the device for autonomous purification.
+You can easily clean the sensor lens with a cotton swab or microfiber cloth.
+Do this monthly or when the air cleaner inaccurately/ fails to detect the rise of nearby pollutants in the air.

 6. Choose The Right Size Or Use Multiple Air Purifiers

-Knowing your room size is vital in deciding what size of air purifier to go for.
-Choose the ideal size air purifier with the capacity to cover an entire room or leverage with multiple small air purifiers.
-You can find out if an air purifier can support a particular room size by looking at its Clean Air Delivery Rate (CADR).
-Better yet, use the manufacturer’s recommended room size square footage as a benchmark.
+Air purifiers come in a variety of sizes, knowing your room size is vital in deciding which air purifier to buy.
+Choose the ideal model with the capacity to cover an entire room at a minimum of 2 ACH or leverage multiple smaller air purifiers.
+You can find out if an air cleaner can support a particular room size by looking at its Clean Air Delivery Rate (CADR).
+Better yet, use the manufacturer’s recommended room square footage as a benchmark.

 The Do's And Don'ts

-When an air purifier is used the right way, it can make a big difference in your home air quality.
-Here are more tips on how you should and should not use an air purifier.
+We established that an air purifier is worthy when used correctly.
+It can make a big difference in your home's air quality and comfort.
+Everyone in the household will reap the full benefit of clean, fresh air.
+To help you get started, here are tips on how you should and should not use an air purifier.

-- Do not use air purifiers outdoor.
+- Do not use air purifiers outdoors.
 We cannot emphasize this enough.

-- Turn off and disconnect the plug from the electric outlet before attempting cleaning or moving the air purifier.
+- Turn off and disconnect the plug from the electric outlet before attempting to clean or move the air purifier.

-- Only use an air purifier with its local power voltage.
-Do not alter the voltage output with a boost converter or transformer due to fire risk.
+- Only use an air cleaner with its local power voltage.
+Due to fire risk, do not alter the voltage output with a boost converter or transformer.

-- An air purifier should not be used without all the filters installed properly.
+- An air purifier should only be used with all the compulsory filters installed.

-- Stop using an air purifier immediately when there is smoke coming out of the machine.
+- Stop using an air purifier immediately when there is smoke or a burning smell.
+Do not attempt to disassemble or fix it yourself.
 Send it to the nearest authorized service center for repair.